RaseMotte/connected_fireman/README.md

 # Connected fireman

+This project is part of an assignment for SCALA/SPARK course at EPITAi (SCIA 2020).

 Our project is an API for fireman suits.
 Every suits will send some information about the fireman (position, temperature, time) so it can be easier for them during the interventions.

 The project is divided in two parts: the client and the server.